New numbers suggest nearly 1 in 40 US children affected by autism - NewsBreak

 “Accessing these services at younger ages can help children do better in school and have a better quality of life,” Remley added.

-Data from 2014 showed children with autism were 50 percent more likely to get a diagnosis within 48 months of age than those who were born in 2010.Kids’ mental health declared national emergency
+Data from 2014 showed children with autism were 50 percent more likely to get a diagnosis within 48 months of age than those who were born in 2010.COVID-19 cases rising among children in Monroe County

 The CDC data comes from communities in Arizona, Arkansas, California, Georgia, Maryland, Minnesota, Missouri, New Jersey, Tennessee, Utah and Wisconsin.